Rismosch/ris_engine/README.md

 If you are on Windows, and are using `rustup`, follow these instructions:

 1. In this repo you will find the `./SDL2-2.0.12/` directory.
-It contains all the required SDL2 libraries.
+It contains all required SDL2 libraries.
 If your OS and toolchain are 64 bit, choose the libraries in the `x64` directory.
 If they are 32 bit, choose the libraries in the `x86` directory.
 2. Copy `SDL2.dll` to the root of this repository
 3. Copy **ALL** `.lib` files to: